The Origins Mission

-Our philosophy is that a healthy and sustainable early childhood curriculum should create the container for children to both acquire and practice thinking skills, communication skills, and tools for emotional regulation.
+Our philosophy is that a holistic sustainable education should create the container for children to both acquire and practice thinking skills, communication skills, and tools for emotional regulation.
 It should nurture children’s innate sense of caring for, and about, nature and all its inhabitants, while supporting and modeling choices and decisions that are grounded in both an Earth and human-centered ethic that celebrates diversity and does not exploit or exclude.

 We foster eco-literacy by giving children: